The Ultimate Guide: Hiking The Annapurna Circuit Trek 2024

 The Annapurna Circuit Loop Route

-Trekkers are advised to ascend slowly to acclimate taking in about 5-8 km each day passing from village to village.
+Trekkers are advised to ascend slowly to acclimate, taking in about 5-8 km each day between villages.
+In the beginning, you can do more, but trust in the process.

 Annapurna Circuit Elevation Map and Villages